polkafoundry/polkadocs/docs/guide/README.md

 ### Preparation

 Go to [Icetea DevTools Wallet](https://devtools.icetea.io/wallet.html) and click _Generate Bank Account_ button.
-This generated account is used for testing later on.
+This account is used for testing later on.

 ## Create the first smart contract